JiwonJJeong/memory-card/README.md

 ## Skills used
 * React framework: Used props and states to manage input data and rerendering.
 * Async code: Used useEffect hook to handle asynchronous API fetching
-* Various HTML and CSS concepts: responsive elements, media queries, CSS Flexbox and Grid
+* Various HTML and CSS concepts: responsive elements, media queries, CSS Flexbox and Grid, keyboard support

 ## Tech Stack